Online Beauty & Cosmetology Certification Programs

 Do your friends compliment you on your beauty savvy and knowledge of skincare?
 Do you find yourself doing their hair and makeup before a big date?
 If you enjoy doing other's hair and makeup and have a knack for the work, why not make a career out of it?

 You can begin by earning your diploma in cosmetology.
-There are countless schools that offer cosmetology degrees providing training in such areas as hair styling, makeup, manicures, pedicures, and skin care.
+There are countless schools that offer vocational program degree in cosmetology providing training in such areas as hair styling, makeup, manicures, pedicures, and skin care.
 If attending school doesn't fit into your busy schedule, online certification and degree programs may qualify you for a state license or give you the necessary training to take your state's licensing exam.

 Cosmetology Career Training